bang-olufsen/create/Documentation/ExtensionsServer.md

 # Implementing Server-Side Code

 Beocreate 2 extensions consist of server-side and client-side code.
 On the server side, the code for an extension is essentially a standard Node.js module, and you have great flexibility in what and how you build.

 However, there are a few specialties that you need to consider, and those will be outlined in this document.

+See here for user interface-related documentation.

 ## The *beo* object